AlexKintis/vagrant-k8s-kubeadm/README.md

 ## Notes

-- This setup is intended for development and testing purposes only.
+- This setup is intended as an example, development and testing purposes only.
 It is not suitable for production environments.
 - You can modify the memory and CPU allocations in the `Vagrantfile` to suit your hardware.
 - Make sure your system supports virtualization and has enough resources to allocate to the VMs.